himabindu-run/himabindu-run/README.md

 **Mainly fighting for productivity in this ball game ~sigh**
 - Learning how to learn:grey_exclamation:
 - Working with one of [peer](https://github.com//sakethVishnu) on an Mobile app.
+- Exploring Open-Source and manim.
-- I am recently into front end things like HTML, CSS et cetera...
+- I am recently into front end like HTML, CSS et cetera...

 ### We can talk about... :computer: